 We believe that one person can change the world.
 We believe that God calls us to speak truth to power, liberate the oppressed, care for the poor, comfort the afflicted, and be good stewards of the Earth for future generations.
 Learn more about the work we do.

 “What does God require of you but to do justice and to love kindness and to walk humbly with your God?”

 We embrace the mystery of God as manifested in the life and teachings of Jesus and look for answers of many kinds from God, and from our communities.
 We welcome a variety of faithful names for God, including Creator, Mother, Father, or Holy One.

 The Bible is our sourcebook, and we take it seriously, but not literally.
 We recognize that the books of the Bible were written in times and places very different from our own, but that they still have truths to speak to us in our lives today.

 Our congregation recognizes all people are uniquely loved and valued by God.
-We welcome diversity of race, abilities, sexual orientation, gender, age, religious backgrounds, marital status, and economic condition.
+We welcome diversity of race, abilities, sexual orientation, gender identity and expression, age, religious backgrounds, opinion, marital status, and economic condition.

 We baptize infants, children, youth, and adults.
 Through baptism, a person is joined with the universal church, the body of Christ.
 Water is sprinkled on the person as the sign and seal of our common discipleship.
 We recognize the validity of all baptisms, so there is no need for re-baptism.
 We baptize during worship because baptism includes the community’s promise to love, support, and care for the person being baptized.

 Becoming a member